Spain2394/robot_explorer/README.md

 ## robot-exploration
--Turtlebot RRT exploration and target detection using SIFT
+- Turtlebot RRT exploration and target detection using SIFT

 ## Setup
 - to bringup Turtlebot and perform mapping and localization run ```roslaunch robot_explorer setup.launch```